Please call the office 371-3100 or see the bulletin for Ministry contact information.

 The council is always looking for qualified people with a solid financial background to help keep the parish on the right track.

 In order to successfully build the Kingdom of God, the Parish must provide meaningful worship services and Catholic education programs for parishioners and other individuals of all ages.
 The goals and purpose of the committee is to provide opportunities for parishioners to grow in their faith through liturgical celebrations, programs and activities.

-In addition they also are able to focus on the needs of the entire, worshiping community and the assembly.
-They oversee the recruitment, training and evaluation of liturgical ministers and jointly prepare with the C.R.E., all the sacramental celebrations such as Baptism, Confirmation, First Communion, etc. They assist in preparation of the weekend liturgies, for special occasions and Holy Days.
+In addition they also are able to focus on the needs of the entire worshiping community and the assembly.
+They oversee the recruitment, training and evaluation of liturgical ministers and jointly prepare with the Coordinator of Religious Education for all the sacramental celebrations such as baptism, confirmation, first communion, etc. They assist in preparation of the weekend liturgies, for special occasions and Holy Days.

 The Worship Committee is comprised of the following essential ministers: